Visual Design

 Harriet Richardson wrote an interesting article in Design Week - “Design courses are failing everyone”

 It’s a critical reflection of the tertiary education environment in the UK within a design context and how universities in Britain are funded.
-She also reflects on the ramifications for faculty and the learning environment.
+Richardson also reflects on the ramifications for faculty and the learning environment for other students.
+I’d argue it’s a critique that is applicable far beyond design courses.

 I have been cautious not to quote out of context for fear of being misunderstood or misrepresenting the original author, much as she acknowledges the concern in her article.
 I’d encourage you to read her article in full on the link above.